Education - National Award for SEN Coordination

 - and that the needs of individual learners are met.

-Our course is delivered jointly with the Oxfordshire Inclusion Support Team (OXIST) and the Buckinghamshire Learning Trust (BLT).
-They provide in-school support and Portfolio guidance.
+Our course is delivered jointly with the Oxfordshire School Inclusion Team (OXSIT),

-Our course tutors have professional experience in a range of SEN/D settings, including:
+Our course tutors have professional experience of senior leadership and the SENCO

 How to apply